On a cold and snowy day, you may want nothing more than to stay in bed until the weather's a little better.

 This study found that attention and concentration in participants peaked during the summer solstice and was lowest near the shortest day of the year.

-Summer and winter temps effect how we all sleep.
+Summer and winter temps affect how we all sleep.

 At night, your core body temperature decreases by two or three degrees to initiate sleep.
 As the temperature in the air around your drops, so does your core temperature, making it easier to sleep.